evylseme/evylseme.github.io/_posts/2017-11-12-interactive-assignment.md

 ## Design

 Since I’m working with old fashioned fairy tales and musicals, what better than to make the environment looking like a theatre.
 It’ll instantly show it’s about a story.
 Having a theatre with the red curtains and wooden stage, also means the décor will look like carton that is painted on.
 Other than that, the characters will be 3D, because what’s a theatre without actors.
+However the original idea was to build the characters as well as 2D art works, and the animation would be minimal.
+It would be like reading a coming, one second the characters are posing as if they want to sit, the other they are posing as if they want to laugh (for example).
+This way I would putting more elements of old fashion in my little game.
+But I do not have an artist at my disposal who can build the 3 characters in the few poses I need from the right angles.

 ![screenshot]({{site.url}}\assets\interactivity\screenshots\design_theatre.jpg)